How to Find List Length Online: A Complete Guide to Counting Items, Filtering Duplicates, and Handling Delimiters

 Why is my count higher than expected?

-This usually happens because of trailing delimiters or extra whitespace.
+Usually it's trailing delimiters or extra whitespace.
 A trailing comma like a, b, c, creates an empty fourth entry.
-Enable whitespace trimming and check for stray delimiters at the end of your input.
+Turn on whitespace trimming and check for stray delimiters at the end of your input.

 Can I use a custom delimiter like a pipe or semicolon?